 Who is revealed to be King Harold's unexpected heir?

-Discover the awards and nominations received by Shrek the Third.
-Explore the history of Shrek the Third and its cast and crew.
+Discover all the awards and nominations received by Shrek the Third, from Oscars to film festival honors.
+Learn how Shrek the Third and its cast and crew have been recognized by critics and the industry alike.

 61st British Academy Film Awards 2008